kecon17/README/README.md

 I'm a Materials, Additive Manufacturing, and Operations Engineer with 5+ years of experience bringing complex physical products to life, from industrial 3D printers to medical devices.
 My professional world has been one of atoms, materials, and manufacturing lines.

 This GitHub profile is my space to document my journey into the world of bits, data, and algorithms as I pursue my Master's in Big Data & Analytics.
-Here, I'm building projects that merge my engineering background with my passion for data.
+Here, I'm building projects that merge my engineering background with my interest in data analytics.

 ### My First Projects & My Approach to Learning